GeorgeWebDevCy/tcn-mlm/README.md

 - Genealogy tree shortcode rendered from REST data with responsive styling.
 - Admin settings page to adjust currency, passive depth, level names, fees, and commissions.
 - WooCommerce product meta box to map products to membership levels.
+- Automatic seeding of baseline membership products when the plugin activates (Blue, Gold, Platinum, Black).
 - WooCommerce “My Account” menu entries for MLM Dashboard and Genealogy that reuse the bundled shortcodes.

 ## Requirements